rj-oidc/e2e-action-workflows/workshops/workshop_instructions1.md

 # Part 1: Set up your repository using Github Action

-Workflow 1 will focus on setting up the repository.
+Workflow 1 will focus on setting up the organisation and repository.
 It will do the following :

-- Create labels
-- Create issue templates
-- Create Initial Issue
-- Create CODEOWNERS file
+1. Setup community health files, as per the [documentation](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file).
+2. Setup labels for the entire org

 This helps in initialising the repository with relevent information which will be used in later part of SDLC.